accrrsd/Youtube-shorts-to-full/README.md

 -- Because of Google's payment policy. i can't upload the extension directly to google market so i'll just give it to you

 1. Open main.crx, doesn't work?
 Not a problem, if you use google — paste chrome://extensions/ in url OR find extension menu in settings of your browser
-   - Turn on DEV mode and then open main.crx.
+   - Turn on DEV mode and then open main.crx with your browser.
 2. Profit.